 Bikers are rarely at fault in motorcycle crashes.
 Rather, it is the negligence and inattention of other motorists.

-There are many reasons for motorcyclists deaths, but the most common are:
+There are many types of accidents that could cause motorcyclist deaths, but the most common are:

 - Reckless and careless driving